Conditions Salivary stones

 What are the symptoms of salivary stones?

-Salivary stones may occur in several places within excretory ducts of the affected gland.
-They can sometimes even be seen within the oral cavity.
+It is sometimes possible to see salivary stones by looking into the oral cavity.
 They have a recognizable round or oval shape and are white to yellowish in color.
 Even if they cannot be seen, they can often be felt.

 Smaller salivary stones frequently cause no symptoms.
 However, if a stone grows larger and becomes lodged in the excretory duct, it prevents the saliva from flowing freely out of the duct, causing it to accumulate and flow back into the gland.
-As a result, the salivary gland becomes swollen and may be painful.
+The salivary gland can then swell and cause pain.
 The symptoms typically occur when the individual is eating, as this is when saliva production is stimulated.

 What causes salivary stones?

-The role of the salivary glands is to produce saliva, which is important for digestion.
+The role of the salivary glands is to produce saliva, which is important for swallowing and digestion, among other processes.
 Saliva leaves the gland and enters the oral cavity through an excretory duct.

 This duct may become narrower naturally or due to an inflammation or injury.
 This facilitates an accumulation of saliva, which in turn may lead to the formation of salivary stones.